Country selection

 Premature Study Termination/Suspension

-According to the BioequivTrial, the sponsor may terminate a trial early if the sponsor learns of any serious protocol violations that seriously affect the health of trial participants, or, the accuracy and truthfulness of the data during an inspection.
+According to the BioequivTrial, the sponsor may terminate a trial early if serious protocol violations are discovered during an inspection that affect the safety of trial participants, or, the accuracy and truthfulness of the data.
 The sponsor should send notices to the Council of Ethics in Biomedical Research at the Grass Root Level (CEBRGL), the MOH’s National Ethics Committee in Biomedical Research (NECBR), and the relevant authority, in addition to notifying the institution and PI.

 Annex 3 (Guidelines for Good Clinical Practice for Trials on Pharmaceutical Products)